AzeHie/bike-app/README.md

 Summary: For now don't navigate to the last page when journeys are sorted (:D).
 I don't know is there any reasons to do that anyway.

 APP TESTS:
+- I've found out that I should mock my database connections when testing app to save time, and especially not to save the data to the real database when testing the application.
+That's something I should definietly do in my projects in the future.
-- The app has some simple tests.
+- The app has just some simple tests.
 I'm currently learning more about testing, and i'll add more as soon as possible.
 - There is own tests for backend and frontend.
 - Run frontend tests simple with "npm test" in the frontend folders terminal on vs-code or some other IDE.
 - Run backend tests in the same way as frontend, but in the backend folder.

+GOOGLE MAP IN APP:
+- It's possible that MAP is not working anymore in JUNE, because of free trial has ended.
+But if necessary I can active it again.

 HOW TO INSTALL AND MANUALLY TEST THE APPLICATION:
 - App is built and tested in windows, not sure how it works with linux.
 Node has to be installed on the computer.